sfritzell/Leaflet-Tutorial/topics/04-obj.md

 Note that while it is possible to simply create a marker object using the ```L.marker().addTo()``` method without defining a new variable, doing so limits the sort of advanced methods which you can apply to your map later on.
 And let's be honest, defining a marker as a new variable makes our code a bit more human-readable.

 Use this same method to add at least two more markers to your map.
-Use [Find Latitude and Longitude](https://www.findlatitudeandlongitude.com/) as a resource for obtaining geographic coordinates - be sure to check the preview map on the website, since this will help you to discover any errors early on!
+An easy trick for obtaining geographic coordinates: search for an address or place in GoogleMaps and right click on the icon.
+This will pull up a box with coordinates that you can copy and paste for your own use.

 ## Other Leaflet objects